-CITY may elect to augment funding provided for in this Agreement with CITY funds.
-Additional services shall be made available upon written agreement between the CITY's authorized representative and the County Executive.
+CITY must augment funding provided under this Agreement to cover the cost of a minimum participation level of 4% of CITY households; CITY may also elect to augment funding to provide additional services to increase CITY participation beyond the 4% minimum participation level.
+Additional services shall be made available upon written agreement between the CITY's authorized representative and the County Executive Officer or designee.
 Additional services may include, but are not limited to, additional appointments (charged at the Variable Cost Per Car rate), door-to-door HHW collection, used oil filter collection, universal waste collection, electronic waste collection, and abandoned waste collection.